Orrery: Modern

 To put this in chronological context, in 1762 John Harrison's marine chronometer first enabled accurate measurement of longitude.
 In 1766, astronomer Johann Daniel Titius first demonstrated that the mean distance of each planet from the Sun could be represented by the following progression:

-That is, 0.4, 0.7, 1.0, 1.6, 2.8, 5.2 ...
+That is, 0.4, 0.7, 1.0, 1.6, 2.8, ...
 The numbers refer to astronomical units, the mean distance between Sun and Earth, which is 1.496 × 108 km (93 × 106 miles).
 The Derby Orrery does not show mean distance, but demonstrated the relative planetary movements.

-Eisinga's Planetarium was built from 1774 to 1781 by Eise Eisinga in his home in Franeker, in the Netherlands.
+The Eisinga Planetarium was built from 1774 to 1781 by Eise Eisinga in his home in Franeker, in the Netherlands.
 It displays the planets across the width of a room's ceiling, and has been in operation almost continually since it was created.
 This orrery is a planetarium in both senses of the word: a complex machine showing planetary orbits, and a theatre for depicting the planets' movement.
 Eisinga house was bought by the Dutch Royal family who gave him a pension.

 In 1764, Benjamin Martin devised a new type of planetary model, in which the planets were carried on brass arms leading from a series of concentric or coaxial tubes.
 With this construction it was difficult to make the planets revolve, and to get the moons to turn around the planets.
 Martin suggested that the conventional orrery should consist of three parts: the planetarium where the planets revolved around the Sun, the tellurion (also tellurian or tellurium) which showed the inclined axis of the Earth and how it revolved around the Sun, and the lunarium which showed the eccentric rotations of the Moon around the Earth.
 In one orrery, these three motions could be mounted on a common table, separately using the central spindle as a prime mover.